Bernat Klein: Branding

 In 1962, Klein's company was renamed Bernat Klein Ltd and marketed textiles to Europe and North America, propelled by the support of Robert Sinclair Tobacco.
 The Helvetica font was used for the "Bernat Klein" logo which graphic design was meticulously determined.
 Throughout branding material, his family home in High Sunderland and the Bernat Klein Studio was frequently featured to link Klein's personality with the company's identity.
 It also succeeded in associating the company with a modernist architectural image.

 Through the 1960s, Bernat Klein built a good name in leading fashion publications in London and Paris.
-Because he sold clothes anonymously via global agents like Dumas-Maury and Chantal, as was common in the textile industry, Klein only became aware that Chanel used his mohair textiles in her 1963 collection after reading about in French Elle.
+Because he sold clothes anonymously via global agents like Dumas-Maury and Chantal, as was common in the textile industry, Klein only became aware that Chanel used his mohair textiles in her 1963 collection after reading about it in French Elle.

 In the late 1960s, Klein stepped away from high fashion to work on screen-printed textiles and ready-to-wear fashion.
 In 1973, he launched his first mail order catalogues for womenswear.
 The catalogue featured clothing made of the newly developed and screen-printed polyester jersey fabrics.
 Looks were arranged into colour groupings and a colour chart was included to allow consumers to mix and choose products that fitted themselves.
 Klein also sold fabrics so that consumers could hand-knit their own Bernat Klein creations.
 Margaret Klein hand-knitted a range of patterns using his textiles, which were showcased in catalogues.

-Textile Techniques
+Textile techniques

-Bernat Klein integrated a space-dyeing or random dyeing process so that he could include up to eight colours in a single yarn, in other words, up to 32 colours in a single cloth.
+Klein integrated a space-dyeing or random dyeing process so that he could include up to eight colours in a single yarn, in other words, up to 32 colours in a single cloth.
 Combining brushed and space-dyed mohair in multiple hues enabled luminous colour effects on the tweeds.
 His clothes were highly textural, which met the demand for clean-lined coats and suits in high fashion of the 1960s, and were often made out of woven mohair, wool, silk, and synthetic fibres.
 Colour balancing was essential, so he designed a "5000 piece colour dictionary" which consisted of many colour boards, to assist him in textile design and communication with dyers and painters.

-Oil Painting
+Oil painting

-Bernat Klein's textile designs were inspired by the Scottish and Banat landscape.
+Klein's textile designs were inspired by the Scottish and Banat landscape.
 He deconstructed images from nature into flat planes of colour, and created oil paintings with a technique called impasto, in which oil paint is applied on a board in thick layers with a palette knife to yield dynamism.
 He was also inspired by post-impressionism paintings, especially the pointillism of Georges Seurat's works.
 Klein's oil paintings were photographed and zoomed in to be used as reference in designing and choosing the colour compositions in his textiles.